 Make incredible Orange Chicken marinated in a sweet, sticky glaze using succulent blood oranges, coconut aminos, brown sugar, ginger, garlic, and honey!
-It the perfect blend of rich, dynamic, savory, sweet flavor.
+It is the perfect blend of rich, dynamic, savory, sweet flavor.
 This Blood Orange Chicken recipe is a tasty take on classic Chinese Orange Chicken but leveled up a few notches!
 (Plus, It’s completely gluten-free!)

 All I can say is, OMG, this chicken dish is so good!
 After my boyfriend’s first bite he closed his eye and all he could say was, “Wow, this chicken is bursting with flavor!”.
-After the second bite, he says, “This tastes like a dish we would have at Pierre Sang’s restaurant.” —at this point, I’m blushing.
+After the second bite, he said, “This tastes like a dish we would have at Pierre Sang’s restaurant.” —at this point, I’m blushing.
 What a compliment!
 Pierre Sang’s cuisine is the perfect Asian-French Fusion.
 Last Summer, we had the opportunity to go to his restaurant in Paris, Pierre Sang in Oberkampf.

 Personally, I think that’s a great way to describe the flavor profile of this dish.